 - Location: The forests that fall under the region of Mat-Su Valley are known as Taigas.
 Taiga forests are located mostly between the north latitude and the Arctic circle region.
-To be more specific, the Taiga forest covers northern Russia and Siberia, and the next area is northern Canada and Alaska.
-The Taiga forests are found only in the northern hemisphere because, in the southern hemisphere, there is not a sufficient amount of landmass.
+To be more specific, the Boreal forest covers northern Russia and Siberia, and the next area is northern Canada and Alaska.
+The Boreal forest are found only in the northern hemisphere because, in the southern hemisphere, there is not a sufficient amount of landmass.

 - Plants and Forest of Taiga: The most common type of trees found in the Taiga forests are coniferous trees.
 The coniferous trees have needle or scale-like leaves rather than the usual broad leaves.
 These needle leaves are dark in colour and are in the shape of a triangle, helping them in absorbing more sunlight during the cold winter days and even helping to prevent them from freezing.